makuzaza/digital-advent-calendar/backend/README.md

 #### CALENDARS

-- GET all calendars: `/firestore/calendars`
+- GET all calendars from the database: `/firestore/calendars` ✅

+- GET all calendars for by UID: `/firestore/calendars/user` ✅

-- GET calendar by id: `/firestore/calendars/:calendarId`
+- GET calendar by id: `/firestore/calendars/:calendarId`✅

 - POST (add) calendar: `/firestore/calendars` ✅